 Fruit Trees, Family Trees, and Landscape Change: The Durians of West Kalimantan, Indonesia

 Saturdays from January 19 to March 9 (no lecture on February 23)

 10:00 a.m. – 2:00 p.m.

 Seattle Art Museum, Plestcheeff Auditorium

-Free admission to the lecture and four free clock hours are available for attending the lecture and fulfilling online discussion requirements.
+Free admission to the lecture and four free clock hours available for attending at least two lectures and fulfilling online discussion requirements.